NEMSLinux/nems-docs/docs/advanced/monitorMsWindowsHosts.rst

    those cases, you can simply enable/allow ping replies.
 It may be called “ping”, “incoming ping”, “ICMP Echo Reply”, or similar.

-**DO NOT SIMPLY DISABLE YOUR FIREWALL.** Correctly establish a firewall rule within your firewall application.
+..
+Warning:: **DO NOT SIMPLY DISABLE YOUR FIREWALL.** Correctly establish a firewall rule within your firewall application.

 Monitor Windows Machines with Windows Management Instrumentation (WMI)
 ======================================================================